Farata/angulartypescript/readme.md

 This folder contains code samples from the book "Angular Development with TypeScript", Second Edition (see https://www.manning.com/books/angular-development-with-typescript-second-edition).
 It's work in progress.
-Currently only some code samples migrated to Angular 5.
+All code samples use Angular 5.

 We used Angular CLI 1.5.0 for projects generation.
 Install it globally to run these samples.